eccentricdevotion/TARDIS/player-preferences.md

 To toggle the Who quotes on or off, type:

     /tardisprefs quotes [on|off]

+To toggle announcing (i.e. showing a title in-game) of the TARDIS console travel repeater settings when you click them, type:

+    /tprefs announce_repeaters [on|off]

 To change the block room walls and floors are grown with, type: